JieGroup/GenAI/docs/source/quickreview/index.md

 ## References

-This documentation includes code examples and concepts adapted from the following sources:
+This documentation includes code examples and concepts adapted from the following sources.
+We acknowledge and thank the authors for their contributions to the open-source community.

-[1] SemiFL: Semi-Supervised Federated Learning for Unlabeled Clients with Alternate Training.  [paper](https://arxiv.org/pdf/2106.01432) [code](https://github.com/diaoenmao/SemiFL-Semi-Supervised-Federated-Learning-for-Unlabeled-Clients-with-Alternate-Training/tree/main)
+- SemiFL: Semi-Supervised Federated Learning for Unlabeled Clients with Alternate Training.  [paper](https://arxiv.org/pdf/2106.01432) and [code](https://github.com/diaoenmao/SemiFL-Semi-Supervised-Federated-Learning-for-Unlabeled-Clients-with-Alternate-Training/tree/main)

-[2] FixMatch: Simplifying Semi-Supervised Learning with Consistency and Confidence. [paper](https://arxiv.org/abs/2001.07685) [3] RandAugment: Practical data augmentation with no separate search. [code](https://github.com/google-research/uda#unsupervised-data-augmentation)
+- FixMatch: Simplifying Semi-Supervised Learning with Consistency and Confidence. [paper](https://arxiv.org/abs/2001.07685)

+- RandAugment: Practical data augmentation with no separate search. [code](https://github.com/google-research/uda#unsupervised-data-augmentation)

-We acknowledge and thank the original authors for their contributions to the open-source community.
+- Intro to Policy Optimization. [blog](https://spinningup.openai.com/en/latest/spinningup/rl_intro3.html)